replit/database-node/README.md

 > `setAll(Object obj)`

-Sets the entire database through a key/value object.
-Returns Client
+Sets all of the keys in a key/value object.
+Returns Client.

 > `deleteMultiple(...String args)`